quchao/nutshells/base/README.md

 ## Todo

-- [ ] Add a commonly used utility script.
+- [x] Extract common code of entrypoint script into a shared lib.
-- [ ] Rewrite the READMEs according to the new sub-commands since docker 1.13+.
+- [x] Rewrite the examples according to the new sub-commands since docker 1.13+.

 ## Acknowledgments & Licenses